ibuddieat/zk_libcod/README.md

 - \*.ZK.\* Zombie Knights (https://discord.gg/f9uS49Hhcs)

 **Further notes**

-The release notes are aligned with other (private) \*.ZK.\* repositories, therefore these notes do not necessarily reflect what is new in *this* repository.
+- The release notes are aligned with other (private) \*.ZK.\* repositories, therefore these notes do not necessarily reflect what is new in *this* repository.
 This might change in the future.
+- Use this extension at your own risk.
+Some features are considered highly experimental and might not be stable enough for productive use.